SwiftAnyPic/SwiftAnyPic/README.md

 [![Build Status](https://travis-ci.org/kwkhaw/SwiftAnyPic.svg?branch=master)](https://travis-ci.org/kwkhaw/SwiftAnyPic)

 **Note: I no longer actively working on this project.
-If you encounter any problem, please open an issue and hopefully the community to help out.
+If you encounter any problem, please open an issue and hopefully the community will help out.
 If you are interested to maintain this project, kindly contact me. :-)**

 # SwiftAnyPic
 Swift port of AnyPic project [https://github.com/ParsePlatform/Anypic](https://github.com/ParsePlatform/Anypic)